DoganA/ug4_Shaders/ReadMe.md

 ###  Camera movement

-Use `q w e r t y` to translate in +/- direction around the three axies.
+Use `q w e r t y` to translate in +/- direction around the three axes

-Use `a s d f g h` to rotate in +/- direction around the three axies
+Use `a s d f g h` to rotate in +/- direction around the three axes